ScottWe/solidity-1/tutorials/6_comp_invars.md

 ```

 Throughout the rest of this example, we produce several variations of the model.
-All variations each available online.
+All variations are available online.
 The above instrumentation can be found at
 line 213 of the
 [first variation](https://github.com/ScottWe/smartace-examples/blob/master/tutorials/post-6/instrumented/cmodel_0.c).

 ### Attempt One: The `True` Invariant

-We want to show that `for all clients x: property(Manager, x)` is an inductive
+We want to show that `forall clients x: property(Manager, x)` is an inductive
-invariant of the smart contract.
-If we were to tackle this directly, we would
+invariant of the contract.
+If we were to tackle this directly, we would prove
-prove that the property holds after constructing the bundle, and then continues
+that the property held after constructing the bundle, and then continued to
-to hold after each transaction.
-However, in the local setting, we need only
+hold after each transaction.
+However, in the local setting, we need only prove
-prove that the compositional invariant implies the property.
+that the compositional invariant implies the property.
 This is because the
 compositional invariant summarizes all possible clients.

 This gives us the following